 Advice to food businesses related to COVID-19

-The Food Standards Agency (FSA) has published guidance for food businesses related to COVID-19.
+The Food Standards Agency (FSA) COVID-19 guidance has been published for food businesses.

 The information provided includes:

 - What you need to know about coronavirus and food

 - Social distancing of customers and staff – shops and food processing plants

 - Takeaways and restaurants offering a pick- up service

 It is important to check Gov.UK for the latest advice.